oddlama/autokernel/docs/usage.rst

 .. code-block:: bash

-    # Generates .config directly in the given kernel directory
+    # Generates .config directly in the kernel directory (see -K)
     autokernel generate-config
     # Generates a config file at the given location
     autokernel generate-config -o test.config